The Keddie Cabin Murders – The Infamous Story of Cabin 28

 In 2018, A piece of tape containing identifiable DNA found on the floor near the body of Glenna matched that of a known living suspect.
 However, nothing more has been released to the public.

 Why take Tina?
 Many speculated she had fallen prey to a trafficking ring.
-However, that turned out far from the case, as she was eventually discovered.
+However, that turned out far from the case, as she was eventually found.

-John E. Douglas, the renowned former FBI special agent, and criminal profiler, proposed that the perpetrator's actions were driven by a deep commitment and paternal love for Tina Sharp.
+John E. Douglas, the renowned former FBI special agent and criminal profiler, suggested that the perpetrator's actions may have been driven by a deep sense of attachment and paternal concern for Tina Sharp.

-He suggested that Tina possibly contemplated running away with this individual, having little remaining attachment to her home, as many who knew her claimed she had opposed her mother's control over the family.
-Many kept theorizing if that was the case and if the perpetrator manipulated her into getting what they wanted.
-And when it didn't go according to plan, she covered her mother with a blanket as a sign of guilt.
+Douglas theorized that Tina may have considered running away with the individual, having little remaining attachment to her new home.
+Many who knew her claimed she had long resisted her mother's control over the family.
+Some speculated that the perpetrator may have manipulated Tina's trust and suggested that she covered her mother with a blanket, possibly as a sign of guilt.

 The case remained confusing, fueling ongoing speculation.
 Many locals smeared the Sharp family after the torturous events they had gone through.
 Some pointed fingers at Sheila as a potential accomplice, while others considered a drug-related angle.
 Carla McMullen, a family acquaintance, informed detectives that Dana Wingate had gotten into trouble with local drug dealers.
 She further explained that he had stolen an undisclosed amount of LSD.

 The victims, by all accounts, could not have been less deserving of such a horrific crime.
-It is deeply unsettling to think how such a crime never rendered justice.
+It remains deeply unsettling that justice was never fully achieved.

 Murder in Cabin 28: A Look Back on the Keddie Murders | abc10.com